Frequently Asked Questions

 I offer no charges for mileage within 35 miles from Pacific, MO.

 Sometimes I'm asked to go to Florissant, St. Charles, or O'Fallon and may charge a $25 fee (up to an additional 30 miles) for time and fuel.
-If travel greater than 65 miles from Pacific is needed, I will charge the 2018 IRS Mileage Guidlines for fuel costs and calcualte cost for addition time spent on the project.
+If travel greater than 65 miles from Pacific is needed, I will charge the 2019 IRS Mileage Guidelines for fuel costs and calculate cost for addition time spent on the project.
+I charge a flat $25 on top of my regular rate to go to Illinois.

 Q: If poor weather conditions are forecast, should I reschedule my photography session?